-is synonymous with
+has been synonymous with

 As the country's oldest established gallery

-associated with the American studio furniture movement,
+associated with the American Studio Furniture movement,

-PRITAM & EAMES represents a celebrated group
+PRITAM & EAMES has represented a celebrated group

 whose distinctly personal work is